rabhi5712/MvvmPagination/README.md

-# MVVMUsingDIwithRoom
+# MvvmAndPagination
-This project is demonstration of MVVM architecture using dependency injection contains room database
+This project is demonstration of MVVM architecture using dependency injection and  implemented pagination